-- 1 tbsp butter
+- 1 tablespoon butter See Note 2

-- 250 gm frozen spinach (thawed)
+- 250 gm (9 ounces) frozen spinach – thawed

-- 1/2 tsp ground nutmeg
+- ½ teaspoon ground nutmeg

 - salt and pepper to taste

-- 3/4 cup pouring cream (Divided – see recipe)
+- ¾ cup pouring cream

-In a medium sized frying pan heat oil over medium heat.
+- In a medium sized frying pan heat oil over medium heat.
 Add the onion, lower the heat and cook gently, about 7 minutes.
 Stir the onion a few times, it should soften but not colour.

-Add the garlic and cook, stirring occasionally, about 2 minutes.
+- Add the garlic and cook, stirring occasionally, about 2 minutes.

-Add the tomatoes – I always rinse the can out with a little water and add that also.
+- Add the tomatoes – I always rinse the can out with a little water and add that also.

-Add the sugar, dried herbs and some salt and freshly ground black pepper.
+- Add the sugar, dried herbs and some salt and freshly ground black pepper.

-Bring to a simmer and cook gently, stirring occasionally for 20-30 minutes.
+- Bring to a simmer and cook gently, stirring occasionally for 20-30 minutes.
 Check the seasoning and set the sauce aside.

-Bring a large pan of salted water to a boil.
+- Bring a large pan of salted water to a boil.

-Add the pasta shells and stir well.
+- Add the pasta shells and stir well.
 I cook them for about 8 minutes, stirring occasionally, but times differ between brands.
 When I use gluten free shells they take about 5 minutes.
 Don’t be guided by the cooking time on the packet; the shells must be slightly under cooked as they will finish cooking when heated in the oven.

-Drain the shells well and spread them out, concave side down, on a clean tea towel to prevent them cooking further and ensure all water drains off.
+- Drain the shells well and spread them out, concave side down, on a clean tea towel to prevent them cooking further and ensure all water drains off.